 NVM (Node Version Manager) allows you to install and switch between multiple Node.js versions.
-Setting a Node.js default version means every time you open a new terminal session, the preferred Node version will be loaded.
+Setting a Node.js default version means every time you open a new terminal session, the preferred Node latest version will be loaded.

 Steps to Set Default Node Version: